| | This is an English

 matter of adequate appreciation of Chinese literature

-(Original version in German)
+(Original version in German) By Klaus Horsten (Vienna/Austria) "A

 man was one day gathering fuel, when he came across a deer, which he